ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - an initial imaging modality for patients presenting with hypoxemia or hemoptysis

-- low sensitivity (70%), not ideal for screening
+- low sensitivity (70%) makes it not ideal for screening

 Management